 Anne Boyd : Represented Artist

-Boyds music is published by Faber Music ( London) and the University of York Music Press.
-In 1997, ABC Classics produced a disc solely dedicated to her work, Meditations on a Chinese Character, the royalties from which support the Australian Women's Music Fund and in 2000 Tall Poppies released another disc of her music, Crossing a Bridge of Dreams.
+Boyd's music is published by Faber Music (London) and the University of York Music Press.
+In 1997, ABC Classics produced a disc solely dedicated to her work, Meditations on a Chinese Character, the royalties from which were dedicated in support of the Australian Women's Music Fund.
+In 2000, Tall Poppies released another disc of her music, Crossing a Bridge of Dreams.

 Awards & Prizes